First Sessions

-First Sessions is an EP by singer Norah Jones, released in 2001.
+First Sessions is an EP by singer Norah Jones, released on May 30, 2001.
 The EP was a limited release of approximately 10,000 copies which were available on Jones' website and at live shows.

 Background

-As the name suggests, First Sessions marked the first recordings made by Jones after being signed with Blue Note Records.
-Label A&R Brian Bacchus put the singer with experienced engineer Jay Newland to record demos of around nine songs.
+As the name suggests, First Sessions marked the first recordings released by Jones after being signed with Blue Note Records.
+Label A&R Brian Bacchus tasked Jones with experienced engineer Jay Newland to record demos of around nine songs in October 2000.
 Six of these were chosen for the sampler release First Sessions, while the remainder were set aside for consideration for her debut album Come Away with Me.
-Ultimately, most of the songs featured here ended up on Come Away with Me.
+Ultimately, most of the songs featured here ended up on Come Away with Me, with slight modifications and additions under the direction of producer Arif Mardin, with the unaltered versions included on the 20th anniversary edition re-issue of Come Away With Me, released in 2022.